VERITAS-Observatory/Eventdisplay_AnalysisScripts_VTS/README.md

 Submission commands for a range of different batch systems can be found in [submissionCommands.dat](./scripts/submissionCommands.dat).
 Modify according to your local needs.

+## Download of data from the VERITAS database

+Scripts are provided to download run-wise information from the VERITAS database, see [./scripts/db_scripts/README.md](./scripts/db_scripts/README.md).

 ## Production of instrument response functions (IRFs)

 Instrument response functions (IRFs) are provided for each release of Eventdisplay.